blackrocky/simple-web-crawler/README.md

 - Identical link can only be process once in 1 crawl
 - Max depth can be set in properties file
 - Connection and read timeout can be set in properties file
+- Only absolute links are considered
+- Links that start with http are valid
+- Ends with PDF?
+- Use ConcurrentHashMap for visited links?
-- Simultaneously crawl links  using executors
+- Simultaneously crawl links  using executors?
-- Relative links?
 - OWASP concerns?
 - Store processed links in db/file
 - Respect robots.txt